ZakariyaAlHelal/Strategic-Selection-of-Technology-Project-Portfolio-Using-Heuristic-Search/README.md

 # Strategic Selection of Technology Project Portfolio Using Heuristic Search
 This repository accompanies the paper "Strategic Selection of a Technology Project Portfolio as a Multi-Dimensional Knapsack Problem with Structured Balance Penalties" and provides a reproducible implementation of the proposed approach.

-**Note:** This repository implements the Adaptive Simulated Annealing (ASA) approach used in the study.
-While the paper compares both SA and ASA, this implementation focuses on ASA for demonstration and reproducibility.
+**Note:** This implementation focuses on the Adaptive Simulated Annealing (ASA) approach used in the study.
+While the paper compares both SA and ASA, this repository includes ASA for demonstration and reproducibility.

 ## Purpose
 This project develops a computational decision-making framework for the strategic selection of technology project portfolios under resource constraints.